VoiceCode/atom-voicecode/README.md

 ## Contributing

 If you would like to make custom changes or contribute to this package, general development instructions are here: https://github.com/atom/atom/blob/master/docs/contributing-to-packages.md

+## Installing a non-master branch of this plug-in for development or testing

+- In Atom, go to preferences/packages and uninstall the VoiceCode package
+- `git clone` the branch or version of this repository you want to use
+- from the root of the the cloned repository, run `apm link`
+- restart Atom